carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfProposalForHeterogeneousDebugging.rst

 Evaluation of an operation expression starts with an empty stack on which the entries from the initial stack provided by the context are pushed in the order provided.
-Then the operations are evaluated, starting with the first operation of the stream, until one past the last operation of the stream is reached.
+Then the operations are evaluated, starting with the first operation of the stream.
+Evaluation continues until either an operation has an evaluation error, or until one past the last operation of the stream is reached.

 The result of the evaluation is:

+* If an operation has an evaluation error, or an operation evaluates an expression that has an evaluation error, then the result is an evaluation error.

-* If evaluation of the DWARF expression requires a location description, then:
+* If the current result kind specifies a location description, then:

   * If the stack is empty, the result is a location description with one undefined location description.